Anne de Montmorency, 1st Duke of Montmorency: War clouds

 In Italy, war once again loomed as dispute arose between the Pope and the Farnese rulers of Parma.
 Henri's advisers were torn on how to proceed.
 The Lorraines advocated intervention, hoping for the conquest of Parma, Montmorency meanwhile favoured caution.
 Henri decided to engage in a proxy conflict, swearing to protect the house of Farnesse on 27 May 1551, to which end he undertook a subsidy of 12,000 écus and to provide 2,000 infantry under the command of Piero Strozzi.
-The Pope was determined to prosecute the war, and declared Parma a rebel. the comte de Brissac was established as governor of French Piemonte in July 1551, and given a force of 15,000 men with which to support Parma.
+The Pope was determined to prosecute the war, and declared Parma a rebel. the comte de Brissac was established as governor of French Piedmont in July 1551, and given a force of 15,000 men with which to support Parma.

 To finance the wars he undertook, Henri borrowed considerably from the bankers of Lyon and other places.
 He had inherited a royal debt of 6,800,000 livres, and had been able to reduce much of it with the royal reserves François had amassed.
 For future loans, the grandees Montmorency and Guise's property was used to guarantee repayment.